soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

                                 ConsumerGroup = "ingressprocessing")] EventData[] events, ILogger log)
    ```

-2. On line 29, the message body received from the event is deserialized into a Telemetry object.
+2. On line 29-36, the message body received from the event is deserialized into a Telemetry object.
 The Telemetry class matches the telemetry sent by the pumps.
 The Telemetry class can be found in the `Models/Telemetry.cs` file.

-3. On line 31, the Device ID is pulled from the system properties of the event.
-This will let us know from which device the telemetry data came and allows us to group the telemetry by device so we can perform aggregates on the sensor data.

-4. From lines 42 - 54, we group the telemetry by Device ID and calculate the averages for each sensor reading.
+3. From lines 48 - 60, we group the telemetry by Device ID and calculate the averages for each sensor reading.
 This helps us reduce the number of calls we send to the scoring service that contains our deployed prediction model.

-5. Lines 67 through 69 sends the received telemetry to the scoring service endpoint.
+4. Lines 66 through 75 sends the received telemetry to the scoring service endpoint.
 This service will respond with a 1 - meaning the pump requires maintenance, or a 0 meaning no maintenance notifications should be sent.

-6. Lines 75 through 101 checks Table storage to ensure a notification for the specific device hasn't been sent in the last 24 hours.
+5. Lines 81 through 109 checks Table storage to ensure a notification for the specific device hasn't been sent in the last 24 hours.
 If a notification is due to be sent, it will update the table storage record with the current timestamp and send a notification by queueing a message onto the _flownotificationqueue_ queue.

 ### Task 8: Run the Function App locally

 1. Select <kbd>Ctrl</kbd>+<kbd>F5</kbd> to run the Azure Function code.

-2. After some time, you should see log statements indicating that a message has been queued (indicating that Microsoft Flow will send a notification email).
+2. After some time, you should see log statements indicating that a message has been queued (indicating that Microsoft Power Automate will send a notification email).

    ![A sample function log is displayed.
 A notification of email has been sent is circled.](media/azure-function-output.png "Azure Function Output")